What do executors do

 - When you receive a grant of probate or confirmation, make several copies.
 Send an office copy (as issued by the Probate Registry) with instructions to asset holders.

 If you are the executor, you will need to value the estate of the person who's died.

 Start with everything that they owned at the time of their death.
 This includes property, possessions and money, minus any debts they owed, such as mortgage, loans and credit card bills.
 For assets such as property or land, you should get a professional valuation.
 HMRC recommends having items worth over £500 valued professionally.

 How do I pay Inheritance Tax?

-Inheritance Tax (IHT) may have to be paid on the estate of the person who’s died if the estate is over a certain amount.
+Inheritance Tax (IHT) may have to be paid on the estate of the person who has died if the estate is over a certain amount.
 The current tax-free allowance is £325,000.
 After that, tax is usually payable at 40%.

-If there could be IHT to pay, get a professional valuation on high-value items such as a house or stock market investments, as you will need to give HMRC a detailed account.
+If the could be IHT to pay, get a professional valuation on high-value items such as a house or stock market investments, as you will need to give HMRC a detailed account.

 You can download the Inheritance Tax form or order one by calling the Probate and Inheritance Tax helpline on 0300 123 1072.

 These are the main tasks for distributing the estate of a deceased person: